 - Loggers, wood products businesses, forest-related businesses

-- Land trusts, preservation organizations, non-profits that hold onto property
+- Land trusts, conservation organizations, nonprofits that own property

-- Advocacy groups with environment as part of their mission, wildlife groups
+- Advocacy groups with the environment as part of their mission; wildlife groups

 - State agencies